microsoft/windows-dev-box-setup-scripts/README.md

 As an organization, you may not be keen to reach out to the internet.
 That's fine as with just a few modifications you can still take advantage of these scripts.
 Visit the [organizational use page](ORGANIZATION.md) to learn how.

 **NOTE:**
-While Chocolatey does not require administrative privileges, some of Boxstarter's functionality does require administrative privileges to run, and It will prompt to elevate to administrator if not already elevated.
+While Chocolatey does not require administrative privileges, some of Boxstarter's functionality does require administrative privileges to run, and it will prompt to elevate to administrator if not already elevated.

 ## Setting up a VM
 Windows 10 VM setup instructions